Priorities blur, judgement degrades, and decisions made in calm conditions do not survive contact with the reality of high-pressured situations.

 Research shows that 60–90% of companies fail to fully achieve their strategy objectives due to poor execution, not flawed ideas — meaning the majority of growth or sales strategies don’t deliver on their intended outcomes.

-Enterprise Sales Strategy in Times of Transition
+Strategy in Times of Transition

 A. Entering a new venture, product, or market